 Prepare yourself by taking an Avalanche Skills Training Course (AST) with your friends.
 The site avalanche.ca provides a comprehensive range of valuable avalanche information, including a contact list of instructors-for-hire in your area who offer a two-day AST Level 1 course.

 Want to learn about avalanche safety before your AST course starts up?
-Check out the CAC Online Avalanche Course.
+Check out the Avalanche Canada online avalanche tutorial.
 This free online course won’t replace AST program field avalanche training, but it will teach you some basic avalanche first response skills in the meantime!
 Take the course and tell us what you think.

 Want your kids to learn the basics of avalanche safety?
 Encourage your school to offer avalanche safety through the Snow Safety Education Program or the Survive Outside Snowmobile Program.
 Snow Safety Education is designed for school children in grades 4-6, and teaches the essentials of winter outdoor safety – in bounds and in the backcountry.
 Survive Outside Snowmobile is designed for children in grades 6-9+ and teaches winter safety, and avalanche awareness, with a snowmobiling focus.